 There are programs set up to assist Veterans trying to buy a home, and programs set up to offer Vets free access to state parks or assistance with mental or physical health, etc. While our program deals with an issue often viewed as relatively minor compared to some of life’s bigger challenges, a traffic violation or driver license issue can be a huge deal.
 It can affect a person’s ability to work or to care for family.
 A traffic citation can easily snowball from a routine car stop to a big problem and large expense.

 “The premise is simple,” attorney Scott Feifer says.
-He explains that they’ve been helping friends and family for years for little or no legal fees with what ranges from a minor nuisance for some to a major problem for others.
+He explains that they’ve been helping friends and family for years with violations ranging from a minor nuisance for some to a major problem for others.
 “My partner and I decided that we could easily expand our family and friends ‘discounts’ to include a group we wanted to offer services to, and we quickly honed in on Veterans.”

 You may be asked to submit a copy of your DD-214, WD AGO or NAVPERS form and establish that you are a veteran of the US military who was Honorably Discharged, received a Clemency Discharge with a Certificate of Completion, received an Entry Level Separation or otherwise are in good standing with the military.